0xtrr/onion-service-nostr-relays/README.md

 ## Contributing

 Contributions are encouraged to keep this document alive.
 Just open a PR and I'll have it tested and merged.
 The onion URL is the only mandatory column, the rest is just nice-to-have metadata about the relay.
+Put `N/A` in empty columns.

 ### Operator column
 It is generally preferred to use something that includes a NIP-19 string, either just the string or a url that contains the NIP-19 string in it (e.g. an njump url).